Jump to content

 Robert Heinlein

 My GF often marinates pork in tinned Carnation milk for about 30 mins before she fries it.
 It does seem to make it more tender.
-So we know moo pat is fried pork, nam means anything wet - eg nam som literally means orange water but actually means orange juice - nom means milk, so man nam nom is something to do with milky Liquid, therefore maybe it's simply pork in tinned milk?
+So we know moo pat is fried pork, nam means anything wet - eg nam som literally means orange water but actually means orange juice - nom means milk, so man nam nom is something to do with milky liquid, therefore maybe it's simply pork in tinned milk?

 Thx for the answers!